microsoft/ignite25-LAB548-implement-and-manage-data-loss-prevention-policies/lab/README.md

-These instructions are for participants of the **instructor-led** Workshop "SESSIONNAME" at Microsoft AI Tour 2026.
+These instructions are for participants of the **instructor-led** Workshop **Implement and Manage Data Loss Prevention policies** at Microsoft AI Tour 2026.
 Register to attend in a city near you at [Microsoft AI Tour](https://aitour.microsoft.com/).

 ## Lab Overview

-In this hands-on workshop, you’ll learn to ....

-If you're not a workshop participant at AI Tour, try this code yourself at ....
+In this hands-on workshop, you'll use Microsoft Purview Data Loss Prevention (DLP) to protect sensitive data across Microsoft 365 Copilot and AI environments.
+You'll create and test DLP policies, configure endpoint restrictions for AI websites, and optionally enable Adaptive Protection to apply safeguards dynamically based on user risk.

+If you're not attending AI Tour, you can still complete this lab using your own Microsoft 365 E5 environment with Microsoft Purview DLP, Insider Risk Management, and Adaptive Protection enabled.

 ## Pre-Requisites

-To participate in this workshop, you will need:
+To participate in this workshop, you'll need:

-1. Your own laptop.
-   * It need only be capable of running a browser and GitHub Codespaces, so almost any laptop will do.
+1. A laptop with internet access
-   * A recent version of Edge, Chrome or Safari is recommended.
+   - A recent version of Microsoft Edge, Google Chrome, or Safari is recommended
-2. Prerequisite #2
-3. Prerequisite #3
+1. A Microsoft 365 E5 tenant with Microsoft Purview DLP and Insider Risk Management enabled
+1. Access to the Microsoft Purview portal (https://purview.microsoft.com)

 ## Get Started

-To get started you will need to
+To get started, open the [lab instructions](./instructions/DLP-1-data-loss-prevention.md) in this repository.
+If time allows, continue to the [bonus task](./instructions/DLP-2-bonus-adaptive-protection.md) to extend your configuration with Adaptive Protection.

 ## Discussions

-Build your first agent with Azure AI Agent Service is an open source project supported by Microsoft.
-See the [SUPPORT.md](../SUPPORT.md) file for details on how to raise issues or contribute.
-If you enjoyed this workshop please give the repository a ⭐ and share it with others.
+This workshop is part of the Microsoft AI Tour hands-on learning track.
+If you have feedback or encounter issues, please refer to the [SUPPORT.md](../SUPPORT.md) file for guidance on how to raise issues or contribute.
+If you found this session helpful, consider giving the repository a ⭐ on GitHub and sharing it with your peers.

-## Source code

-The source code for this session can be found in the [src folder](../src) of this repo.